ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The test scores are very similar to the validation scores, which is good.
-This appears to be a strong model.
-Since this test set was only used for this model, we can be more confident that the model's performance on this data is representative of how it will perform on new, unseeen data.
+The test scores closely match the validation scores, which is a positive sign.
+This suggests that the model generalizes well, and since the test set was used exclusively for this evaluation, we can be more confident that the model’s performance on unseen data will be similar.

 #### Feature Engineering

-I am skeptical of the high evaluation scores.
-There is a chance that there is some data leakage occurring.
-Data leakage is when we use data to train the model that should not be used during training, either because it appears in the test data or because it's not data that I'd expect to have when the model is actually deployed.
-Training a model with leaked data can give an unrealistic score that is not replicated in production.
+I’m somewhat skeptical of the high evaluation scores — there may be some degree of data leakage.
+Data leakage occurs when the model is trained using information that it wouldn’t realistically have access to at prediction time.
+This often results in overly optimistic performance that won’t hold in production.

-In this case, it's likely that the company won't have satisfaction levels reported for all of its employees.
-It's also possible that the `average_monthly_hours` column is a source of some data leakage.
-If employees have already decided upon quitting, or have already been identified by management as people to be fired, they may be working fewer hours.
+In this case, the company might not consistently have up-to-date satisfaction scores for all employees.
+Additionally, the `average_monthly_hours` variable could also be problematic.
+For example, employees planning to quit or identified for termination may start working fewer hours, introducing a bias that inflates model performance.

-The first round of decision tree and random forest models included all variables as features.
-This next round will incorporate feature engineering to build improved models.
+The initial decision tree and random forest models used all available variables as features.
+In this next round, I’ll introduce some feature engineering to help the model generalize better.

-I will proceed by dropping `satisfaction_level` and creating a new feature that roughly captures whether an employee is overworked.
-I call this new feature `overworked`.
-It will be a binary variable.
+Specifically, I’ll drop the `satisfaction_level` variable and create a new binary feature called `overworked`, which captures whether an employee is putting in significantly more hours than average.

 ```python